maxuser0/minescript/docs/v1.19/README.md

 times to undo the build changes from multiple recent Minescript commands.

-***Note:*** *Some block state may be lost when undoing a Minescript command, such as commands specified within command blocks and items in chests.*
+***Note:*** *Some block state may be lost when undoing a Minescript command, such as commands specified within command blocks.*

 ### Advanced commands